🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 $$ \begin{align} \mathbf{m}_i^{(k+1)} &= \sum_{j \in \mathcal{N}(i)} M_k\left(\mathbf{h}_i^{(k)}, \mathbf{h}_j^{(k)}, \mathbf{e}_{ji}\right) \\ \mathbf{h}_i^{(k+1)} &= U_k\left(\mathbf{h}_i^{(k)}, \mathbf{m}_i^{(k+1)}\right) \end{align} $$

-MPNN representation of representative GNNs:
+MPNN formulations of representative GNNs:

-Model MESSAGE Function $M_k$ UPDATE Function $U_k$
+Model MESSAGE function $M_k$ UPDATE function $U_k$

 GCN $\frac{1}{\sqrt{d_i d_j}} \mathbf{W}^{(k)} \mathbf{h}_j^{(k)}$ $\sigma(\mathbf{m}_i^{(k+1)})$